Other / mixed grade configuration · Eatonville, FL

 What is the racial and ethnic makeup of Hungerford Elementary?

-The largest demographic group at Hungerford Elementary is African American at 82.2%.
-The school serves a diverse student body in EATONVILLE, FL.
+The largest demographic group at Hungerford Elementary is African American at 82.2% of enrollment, in Eatonville, FL.

 What is the Resource Investment Index for Hungerford Elementary?